-Similar to the pedestrian projects, the bicycle projects were scored and ranked using a two-step prioritization process which included a values-based step and an implementation-based step.
-The criteria for the values-based step are listed below in Table 14.
+Similar to the pedestrian projects, the bicycle projects were scored and ranked using a two-step prioritization process which included an outcomes-based step and an implementation-based step.
+The criteria for the outcomesbased step are listed below in Table 14.

-Factor Measure Weight Network Number of connections to existing and planned bikeways or trails 40% Connectivity Number of priority destinations within 1/4 mile Access Number of transit stations or stops within 1/4 mile (weighted by service frequency) 20% Bicycle High-Injury Network Safety and Comfort Difference between existing and proposed comfort designation 20% Health and Equity Health-Equity Index score 20%
+Factor Factor Measure Network Connectivity Number of connections to existing and planned bikeways or trails 40% Connectivity Number of priority destinations within 1/4 mile Access Number of transit stations or stops within 1/4 mile (weighted by service frequency) 20% Bicycle High-Injury Network Safety and Comfort Difference between existing and proposed comfort designation 20% Health and Equity Health-Equity Index score 20%

-Table 14: Values-Based Prioritization for Bicycle Projects
+Table 14: Outcomes-Based Prioritization for Bicycle Projects

 All network projects were geospatially evaluated and ranked for alignment with the Fort Collins AMP's goals and values.
-Once the values-based step was completed, projects within each of the ranked groupings were evaluated for implementation-based criteria (Table 15) to develop the final prioritization and identify the first projects that could be delivered.
+Once the outcomes-based step was completed, projects within each of the ranked groupings were evaluated for implementation-based criteria (Table 15) to develop the final prioritization and identify the first projects that could be delivered.
 The top-ranking projects are illustrated in Map 7.